What is a single-member LLC in Massachusetts?

 Massachusetts Single-Member LLC Taxes

 By default, a single-member LLC is a “disregarded entity” for federal income tax purposes.
 Basically, the LLC itself doesn’t pay taxes or file a separate tax return; the LLC’s single owner reports that income on their individual tax return.
-This applies unless the LLC elects to be taxed like a C corporation or S corporation.
+This applies unless the LLC elects to be taxed like a What is a C corporation? or S corporation (please see our What is an S Corp? page).

 In Massachusetts, this taxation process repeats at the state level.
 You’ll pay taxes at the state’s personal rate by reporting your business income on your personal return.